friedersinger/Pokedex/README.md

 There are also several helper functions, such as `typeIsVoid`, which checks whether a Pokemon has a second type, and `pokedexHTML`, which generates the HTML code for a Pokemon card.

-## Credits

-This project was created by [INSERT YOUR NAME HERE].
-The data for this project was sourced from the PokeAPI.
-The Pokemon-themed GIF on the start page was obtained from GIPHY.
-The background image on the main page was obtained from Pexels.

 ## License

 This project is licensed under the MIT License.